Maloisane Ramasimong

-Maloisane Ramasimong (born 10 May 1990) is a South African soccer player who plays as a midfielder for South African Premier Division side Chippa United.
+Maloisane Ramasimong (born 10 May 1990) is a South African soccer player who last played as a midfielder for South African Premier Division side Chippa United.

 Club career

 He played for Bloemfontein Celtic at youth level.

 He joined Bantu in 2016, and was the Lesotho Premier League's player of the season for the 2017–18 campaign.
 He left Bantu in 2018 to join Bloemfontein Celtic on a two-year deal.

 He joined Chippa United in September 2020.